Skip to main content

 A.R.S. § 14-5411(A)

-The formula starts with the total capital value of the estate, adds one year of projected income, and then subtracts securities that are already locked down by court order and any real estate the conservator cannot sell without court approval.
-The court can also reduce or eliminate the bond if regular fixed expenses are being paid for the benefit of the protected person.
+The formula starts with the total capital value of the estate.
+It adds one year of projected income.
+Then it subtracts securities locked down by court order and any real estate the conservator cannot sell without court approval.
+The court can also reduce or eliminate the bond if regular fixed expenses are being paid for the protected person.
 In place of traditional sureties, the court may accept a pledge of securities or a mortgage on land.

 Who Is Exempt from the Bond Requirement

 Not every conservator has to post a bond.
-Arizona exempts several types of institutional fiduciaries from this requirement.
-These include national banking associations, state-chartered banks, savings and loan associations authorized for trust business, title insurance companies, trust companies holding a certificate from the deputy director of the financial institutions division, and the public fiduciary.
+Several types of institutional fiduciaries are exempt.
+These include national banking associations, state-chartered banks, and savings and loan associations qualified to conduct trust business in this state.
+A title insurance company qualified under state law is also exempt.
+Trust companies holding a certificate from the deputy director of the financial institutions division and the public fiduciary round out the list.

 A bond is not required of a conservator that is a national banking association, a holder of a banking permit under the laws of this state, a savings and loan association authorized to conduct trust business in this state, a title insurance company qualified to do business under the laws of this state, a trust company holding a certificate to engage in trust business from the deputy director of the financial institutions division of the department of insurance and financial institutions or the public fiduciary.